outdreamer/build-a-cure/docs/ml/data_structures_algorithms_study_guide.md

 			- a constraint on relevant output values can indicate a smaller alternate output iteration to perform rather than iterating through every possible input value

 - data structures
-	- lists
-	- tuples
-	- dictionaries
+	- // is integer division which rounds down to the nearest integer, where negative results of integer division are rounded down toward negative infinity and where / is float division
+	- O(1) operations are average case and can become O(n) in worst case scenarios due to hash collisions which is rare bc of python's resizing and good hash functions
+	- deep copy is required when the element like a list in another element like a list is mutable to avoid linking to a changing object
+	- strings are immutable arrays of unicode characters, each character taking 1 - 4 bytes
+	- lists are ordered, mutable, and can contain duplicates, and has size and capacity, where it doubles the list capacity in a new list when the previous list is full
+	- tuples are ordered, immutable, and can contain duplicates, however if it contains mutable elements, those elements can be modified
+	- dictionaries now maintain the order of insertion and dict keys are immutable
-	- sets
+	- sets are implemented as dictionaries and cant contain duplicates
 	- linked lists
 	- stacks (LIFO)
 	- queues (FIFO)
+	- double ended queue (deque) in python this is implemented as a doubly linked list allowing O(1) operations at both ends
+	- heaps (priority queues) in python heaps are implemented as an array/list with heap properties
 	- trees
 	- graphs

 - algorithms

 	- sorting algorithms
 		- quick sort
 		- merge sort
 		- tim sort
 		- bubble sort

 	- search algorithms
 		- linear search
 		- binary search

 	- graph algorithms
 		- BFS
 		- DFS
 		- djikstra's algorithm

 	- dynamic programming
 		- solving problems by breaking them into sub-problems

 	- greedy algorithms
 		- making locally optimal choices like kruskal's algorithm